32 minute read

 For the majority-class baseline, we predict the most frequent class in the training set for all samples.

-Table 2: Classifier models and hyperparameter grids used in run-level tetramer frequency classification and in UC/CAP classification for both tetramer counts and HyenaDNA embeddings.
+Table 3: Classifier models and hyperparameter grids used in run-level tetramer frequency classification and in UC/CAP classification for tetramer counts.

 Model Hyperparameters